 format, such as

-If there is no module with the name assigned to
+If there is no service with the name assigned to

 Cron schedules are specified using a simple English-like format.

 every 12 hours every 5 minutes from 10:00 to 14:00 every day 00:00 every monday 09:00 2nd,third mon,wed,thu of march 17:00 1st monday of sep,oct,nov 17:00 1 of jan,april,july,oct 00:00

 If you don't need to run a recurring job at a specific time, but instead only need to run it at regular intervals, use the form:

 every N (hours|mins|minutes) ["from" (time) "to" (time)]